He rocks every woman’s world, but his heart beats only for her.

 Under the heat of Zachary’s intense focus, Eve’s resistance melts away, but not the façade that hides her terrible secret.
 And when she accidentally catches a glimpse of his heart’s desire—his fated redhead—her instincts tell her to let him go…before he gets too close.
 Before he sees the real woman behind her mask, and her heart is left in the dust of his almost-certain retreat.

 Product WarningsThis is a Speed book, so you know there’s gonna be a small element of fantasy to it.
 And a big element of romance.
-Oh, yeah, and whole lot of sex.
+Oh, yeah, and a whole lot of sex.
 Sex hot enough to make you throb to the rhythm of a very sensual beat…

 Copyright © 2013 Jess Dee